2016–17 Southern Thailand floods: Local

-NHSO offers southern flood victims temporary access to free medical care
+NHSO

-The National Health Security Office (NHSO) held a meeting on making free medical care available to flood victims, through something known as the "gold card" healthcare program.
-The NHSO meeting, presided over by Public Health Minister Piyasakol Sakolsatayadorn, decided that for the timebeing, inhabitants of disaster-affected areas could receive free medical care through the universal healthcare program in hospitals they were not affiliated with.
-The action aimed to make medical care more accessible to locals in places where local hospitals were inaccessible due to flooding.
+The National Health Security Office (NHSO) held a meeting on making free medical care available to flood victims through a system known as the "gold card" healthcare program.
+The NHSO meeting, presided over by Public Health Minister Piyasakol Sakolsatayadorn, decided that for the time being, inhabitants of disaster-affected areas could receive free medical care through the universal healthcare program in hospitals they were not affiliated with.
+The action was aimed to make medical care more accessible to locals in places where local hospitals were inaccessible due to flooding.
 The NHSO also asked for emergency funding to aid hospitals that were impacted by flooding.

-Navy sends ships and personnel to aid flood victims in the south
+Navy

-In order to assist flood victims in the southern region, the Royal Thai Navy sent ships, aircraft, and officers, with the first ship scheduled to arrive in Nakhon Si Thammarat on January 8.
+The Royal Thai Navy sent ships, aircraft, and officers in order to assist flood victims in the southern region.
+The first ship was scheduled to arrive in Nakhon Si Thammarat on January 8.
 The Navy deployed 20 thruster ships, landing craft, and personnel to assist flood victims in Nakhon Si Thammarat.
 Along with the transport ship HTMS Angthong with a helipad, the thruster ships departed from Phra Chulachomklao Navy Garage in Samut Prakarn province with supplies and additional personnel.
 The HTMS Angthong operated as a field hospital, kitchen, and command center for food and relief supplies.
 Helicopters were used in the effort to move supplies from the ship to the inundated areas.

-Princess Sirindhorn backed a plan to supply hay to livestock ranches impacted by floods
+Royal Family

-Thanks to a scheme backed by Her Royal Highness Princess Maha Chakri Sirindhorn, the southern provinces of Surat Thani, Phatthalung, and Songkhla received hay.
-Representatives from the Provincial Division of Veterinary Inspection and Quarantine, the Provincial Livestock Department, and the Provincial Bureau of Animal Nutrition Development joined Weerachai Wirotesaengarun of Satun to officially launch the occasion.
+The southern provinces of Surat Thani, Phatthalung, and Songkhla received hay as aid for affected farms because of a scheme backed by Her Royal Highness Princess Maha Chakri Sirindhorn.
+Representatives from the Provincial Division of Veterinary Inspection and Quarantine, the Provincial Livestock Department, and the Provincial Bureau of Animal Nutrition Development joined Weerachai Wirotesaengarun from the town of Satun to officially launch the program.
 To help farmers affected by the floods, the initiative sent out 10 trucks each holding 2,000 bushels of hay.
-According to Mr. Weerachai, Princess Maha Chakri Sirindhorn partnered with Chulalongkorn University and the Livestock Department to create an animal feed development center and make animal feed.
-The facility includes technological improvements in feed development and provides farmers with animal feed as necessary.
+According to Mr. Weerachai, Princess Sirindhorn partnered with Chulalongkorn University and the Livestock Department to create an animal feed development center and make animal feed.
+The facility includes technological improvements in development and provides farmers with animal feed as necessary.

-Prime Minister: The government rushed to help the flood-affected south

-The government's commitment to aiding people in need, particularly southern citizens affected by the flood catastrophe, was reaffirmed by Prime Minister Gen Prayut Chan-o-cha on January 14, 2017.
-The Prime Minister claimed the well-being of those affected by the floods in the south was a concern for HM King Maha Vajiralongkorn Bodindradebayavarangkun and other Royal Family members.
+Prime Minister Gen Prayut Chan-o-cha claimed the well-being of those affected by the floods in the south was a concern for HM King Maha Vajiralongkorn Bodindradebayavarangkun and other Royal Family members on January 14.
 The flood victims received relief packages and other requirements from His Majesty.
-The majority of the flooded districts were unreachable due to the intense flooding, but the prime minister claimed that both the central and local governments were working around the clock to supply cooked food there.
+The majority of the flooded districts were unreachable due to the intense flooding, but the prime minister claimed that both the central and local governments were working around the clock to supply cooked food to those areas.